Samsung commits $356 bn in investments with 80,000 new jobs

 Issued on:

-Seoul (AFP) – Samsung Group on Tuesday unveiled a massive $356 billion investment blueprint for the next five years aimed at making it a frontrunner in a wide range of sectors from semiconductors to biologics.
+Seoul (AFP) – South Korean conglomerate Samsung Group on Tuesday unveiled a massive 450 trillion won ($356 billion) investment blueprint for the next five years aimed at making it a frontrunner in a wide range of sectors from semiconductors to biologics.

-The new figure is an increase of more than a third over its earlier plan announced last year.
+The new figure is an increase of more than a third over its investments spent over the past five years.

-The tech giant is South Korea's largest conglomerate and its overall turnover is equivalent to a fifth of the national gross domestic product.
+The tech giant is South Korea's largest chaebol -- the family-run conglomerates that dominate the economy -- and its overall turnover is equivalent to a fifth of the national gross domestic product.

 Samsung Electronics, its flagship subsidiary, is the world's biggest smartphone maker.